lpoulain/SaWa/server.md

 # SaWa Server Architecture

-The SaWa Server is designed to offer the best performance possible.
-It is using two:
+The SaWa Server is designed with performance it mind, and uses two he best performance possible.
+It is using two mechanisms for this:

-- Using a thread pool: each new TCP connection is handled by a separate thread.
+- A thread pool: each new TCP connection is handled by a separate thread.
 The server keeps a pool of idle threads and reuses them whenever possible.
 - Caching (HTTP server only): Web pages which are read from the disk are kept in memory

 The workflow is as follows: